 Added by Enrique Suarez on November 29, 2015 at 2:56pm — No Comments

 (Contributed by Ajay Kumar Jhingan, Trainer – Banking & Finance)

-Ajay Kumar Jhingan, our member and International Speaker/Trainer in Corporate and Retail Banking, is preparing his new course in Global Risk Academy - the Course on Drafting of…Continue
+Ajay Kumar Jhingan, our member and International Speaker/Trainer in Corporate and Retail Banking, is preparing his new course in Global Risk Academy -…Continue

 Added by Boris Agranovich on November 29, 2015 at 9:30am — No Comments

 Added by Enrique Suarez on November 28, 2015 at 11:57pm — No Comments

 Define Pwn: Pwn is a slang term derived from the verb own, as meaning to appropriate or to conquer to gain ownership.
 The term implies domination or humiliation of a rival.
 And when it’s done by hacking email, the person is effectively pwned.
 No matter how “private” you are on the Internet, no matter how infrequently you post on your Facebook page—even if you don’t have a Facebook account—your life can be hacked into as long as you own just one password—and the ability to be…Continue